scottmcdowell/scottmcdowell.github.io/_posts/2015-06-04-reconcilable-differences.md

 external-url: http://www.relay.fm/rd
 ---

-A different John on the line.
+Another John on the line.
 Excited to see where this podcast goes.